RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 This diagram shows all 3x USB interfaces including the internal bridge register access interface (INT0).
 The 64 byte data packets sent over INT0 are commands that support changing bridge register settings and this data is not forwarded out of the SSI serial ports to a target embedded system.

 An example of the USB interfaces in operation is shown below.
 The BULK interface traffic from tutorial 2 part 1 is captured by a USB protocol analyzer showing a basic single BULK data packet exchange between host software through the bridge to an embedded system PCB and the response back to the host software application (which is our Python tutorial 2 in this case).
 The first part of this tutorial sends out a single BULK 64 byte data packet to the bridge over interface 2 - the bulk interface.
 This 64 byte packet contains a header byte of value 10 and an incrementing counter from 1-5.
-The first byte tells the embedded system on the other side of the brdige to echo the packet back to the bridge.
+The first byte tells the embedded system on the other side of the bridge to echo the packet back to the bridge.
 The next 5 bytes are an incrementing counter and the rest of the 64 bytes are 'don't care' values.
 The data packet should look like this: [0x0A, 0x01, 0x02, 0x03, 0x04, 0x05....].
 ![alt text](./supplemental/usb-prot-analyzer1.png)

 Below is a zoomed in view of the traffic.
+Please note that the 0x4B and 0xC3 in the DATA1/0 packets are part of the USB protocol which do not inhibit the 64 byte data packet allotment.
 ![alt text](./supplemental/usb-prot-analyzer2.png)

 As is standard with USB, the direction of transactions are from the perspective of the host (so the tutorial 2 part 1 Python module).
-The OUT transaction is what the tutorial Python module sends to the brdige and the IN transaction is the read transaction buy the Python module that reads the echo'd packet from our embedded system.
+The OUT transaction is what the tutorial Python module sends to the bridge and the IN transaction is the read transaction by the Python module that reads the echo'd packet from our embedded system.

 The INT1 and BULK2 interface packets are received by the bridge, meta data capturing which USB interface they were received on is wrapped around the 64 byte data packet yielding the 68 byte frame and that frame is sent out of the master SSI port to the target embedded system.